jorgebucaran/classcat/README.md

 ## Usage

+Classcat is a unary function (accepts a single argument) expecting an array of elements or an object of keys and returns a string that is the result of joining all elements of the array or object keys.

-Classcat joins all elements of an array or keys of an object into a string.
-If the value associated with a given key is falsy, the key will be ignored.
+If the value associated with a given key is falsey, the key will be ignored.

 ```js
 cc([